AWayzy/ECS189-BattleBoats/README.md

 ### Server Support

 By nature, BattleBoats would only require a server and stored user data in a remote User-User game mode.
-As this play option is a stretch goal and at the back of the priority queue, we are not pursuing server support at this time.
+As this play option is a stretch goal at this time and at the back of the priority queue, we are not currently pursuing server support.

 ### Models